Problem Phenomenon

 - Myth: Lowering

-always improves performance.
+innodb_thread_concurrencyalways improves performance.

 Reality: Excessive limits can degrade performance by increasing context-switching overhead. - Myth:

-affects all query types equally.
+innodb_thread_concurrencyaffects all query types equally.

 Reality: Long-running transactions disproportionately consume tickets, blocking shorter queries.